-The Pages Index has one global function at the top of the page, which is to add new Pages .
+The Pages Index has two global functions, to add new pages and delete selected pages .

 The rest of the Index displays the individual pages created in Canvas .
-Your front page is identified with a gray Front Page tag .
+Your front page is identified with a Front Page tag .

 Manage Individual Pages

 To edit a page, click the name of the page .

 View Blueprint Course

 If your course includes Blueprint icons, your course is associated with a blueprint course.
 Blueprint Courses are courses managed as a template and may contain locked objects managed by a Canvas admin, course designer, or other instructor.

 The Course Details tab in Course Settings will tell you if your course is a blueprint course.
 Most commonly, your course will not be a blueprint course and you can only manage unlocked content in your course.
 If your course is a blueprint course, you can lock and sync course content to associated courses.